 Copy this down and fill it out.

 When you change it, put it in a new doc or section of your doc, and then date that new version.
-This will help you keep track of your pivots.
+This will help you keep track of your pivots and maintain consistency and brand awareness.

 Try not to change multiple items at once unless you’ve really gotten it wrong.
-Otherwise you’ll be in danger of making it difficult to test the results your changes.
+Otherwise you’ll be in danger of making it difficult to test the results of changes to the customer journey.

 For the core brand message, we recommend you use the brand script template by StoryBrand.
 You can create your own free account here.